karlvr/chic/README.md

 # Chic

-A simple utility to create an AMI from a bootstrap shell script.
+A simple utility to create an AMI using a bootstrap shell script.
+This is an alternative to Packer.io.
+Chic uses CloudFormation to create and destroy resources, so it's always easy to manage the AWS resources that Chic creates.

 ## Options